cascode-labs/virtue/README.md

 )
 ```

-Prints out the follwing when ran in the ICFB:
+Prints out the follwing when ran in the CIW:

 ``` sh
 FILE: /path/to/file/test_Str.ils